-In class (9/1): We will discuss the main themes and skills that you have learned from your core courses, what the skills offer in answering policy and administration questions.
+Week 1 - 1 Week 1 - Introduction and Program Review Read before class: "Teamwork in Business," including "Show What You Know," https://ecampusontario.pressbooks.pub/businessfuncdn/chapter/teamwork/ .
+In class: We will discuss the main themes and skills that you have learned from your core courses, what the skills offer in answering policy and administration questions.
 You will have the opportunity to introduce specialized knowledge that you have learned in your electives.

-Write a 800-1000 word reflection on your policy skill gaps as a policy or public administration professional.
-Upload to Blackboard; due Saturday, September 5 at 11:59pm.
-Scholars and policy professionals should be aware of their knowledge and skills gaps.
-This gives us an opportunity to continue to expand our skills, match our skills to specific projects, and create a role on teams.
+8 Individual Write a 800-1000 word reflection on your policy skill gaps as a policy or public administration professional and how the capstone project might address those gaps.
+Detailed instructions on Blackboard.